Cross-circulation: Origins in cardiac surgery

+Diagram of cross-circulation technique used by C. Walton Lillehei in 1954 – 1955.
+The donor was a parent of the patient.

 In the early 1950s, open-heart surgery was limited by the lack of extracorporeal circulation technologies.
 In 1954, Dr. C. Walton Lillehei at the University of Minnesota introduced cross-circulation as a method to provide oxygenated blood to patients undergoing complex intracardiac repairs.
 In this procedure, the patient's circulation was temporarily connected to that of a healthy donor (often a parent), whose heart and lungs would maintain oxygenation and perfusion for both individuals during surgery.
 This technique allowed for successful repair of congenital heart defects before the widespread availability of cardiopulmonary bypass machines.

 Although revolutionary, cross-circulation in its original form raised ethical and safety concerns due to the risks posed to healthy donors.
 It was largely replaced by mechanical heart-lung machines by the early 1960s.
 Nevertheless, it marked a major milestone in the history of cardiac surgery and contributed to the evolution of extracorporeal support systems.